scroll-tech/scroll-documentation/src/pages/developers/integrations.md

 date: Last Modified
 title: ""
 permalink: "developers/integrations"
-excerpt: "index page in userguide"
+excerpt: "Lots of projects have already deployed support for Scroll’s Alpha Testnet.
+If you’re looking for infrastructure to build on or projects to collaborate with, these are already live, with many more coming on our Goerli release!"
 ---

 # Integrations

 Lots of projects have already deployed support for Scroll’s Alpha Testnet.
-If you’re looking for infrastructure to build on or projects to collaborate with, these are already live, with many more coming with our Goerli release!
+If you’re looking for infrastructure to build on or projects to collaborate with, these are already live, with many more coming on our Goerli release!

 > ℹ️ **Note**
 >